Severson-Group/AMDC-Hardware/uAMDC/docs/README.md

 | FMC_D[0..7] | 8-bit bidirectional data bus |
 | FMC_A[0..7] | 8-bit address bus
 | FMC_NE[1..4]| Memory bank select (always bank 1 for SRAM)
-| FMC_NBL[0..1] | Chip select (4 subanks within a bank)
+| FMC_NBL[0..1] | Chip select (4 sub-banks within a bank)
 | FMC_NWE | Memory write enable
 | FMC_NOE | Memory output enable

 An extra high speed SPI bus has been connected between the two devices as a back up communication option.

-## Motor Drive Peripherals
+## Motor Drive Peripherals & Host Interface

 The motor drive peripherals are the exact same as the AMDC.
+This means that the schematic symbols and footprints are identical (only a decrease in the number of power stack interfaces).
+Below are the peripherals that are the same:
+- Analog Inputs (12V on uAMDC, 15V on)
+- Power Stack Interface
+- Encoder
+- GPIO Expansion

 Extensive documentation on the peripherals can be found in the [AMDC documentation](https://github.com/Severson-Group/AMDC-Hardware/tree/develop/docs).